 Whereas the beginner lessons each look at particular words or phrases around a topic, the intermediate ones focus on a dialogue that helps to flesh out the grammar and subject in a bit more depth.

 The presenters introduce the topic and setting before you hear the dialogue play at a normal speed.
 After that, the dialogue is played extra slowly so you can clearly follow the pronunciation of each word.

 It was hilarious to hear the first time but also proved to be very useful!

-They then go through and translate the dialogue line by line before discussing any grammar points, vocabulary used and the cultural setting of the dialogue.
+They then go through and translate the dialogue line by line before discussing the grammar points and vocabulary used as well as the cultural setting of the dialogue.
 The lesson concludes with the audio being played one final time.